 Competing interests: All reviewers must ensuring a declaration against any potential competing, or conflicting, and interests.
 Competing interests may be personal, financial, intellectual, professional, political or religious.
 Reviewers must not review a manuscript just to gain sight of it with no intention of submitting a review or agree to review a manuscript that is very similar to one they have in preparation or under consideration at another journal.

 Timeliness: It is courteous to respond to an invitation to peer review within a reasonable time-frame, even if you cannot undertake the review.
 If you feel qualified to judge a particular manuscript, you should agree to review only if you can return a review within the proposed or mutually agreed on time-frame.
-Always inform us promptly if your circumstances change and you cannot fulfil your original agreement or if you require an extension.
+Always inform us promptly if your circumstances change and you cannot fulfill your original agreement or if you require an extension.
 If you cannot review, it is helpful to make suggestions for alternative reviewers if relevant, based on their expertise and without any influence of personal considerations or any intention of the manuscript receiving a specific outcome (either positive or negative).

 Conducting a review

 Initial steps: Read the manuscript, supplementary data files and ancillary material thoroughly (e.g., reviewer instructions, required ethics and policy statements, etc.), contact us if anything is not clear and requesting any missing or incomplete items you need.
 Do not contact the authors directly without our permission no matter how urgent the situations are.
 It is important to understand the scope of the review before commencing (i.e., is a review of raw data expected?; etc.)